qupath/qupath/README.md

 #### Libraries used within QuPath
 To see a list of third-party open source libraries used within QuPath (generated automatically using Maven), see THIRD-PARTY.txt.

-Full licenses and copyright notices for third-party dependencies are also included for each relevant submodule inside ```src/main/resources/licenses```, and accessible from within within QUPath distributions under *Help -> License*.
+Full licenses and copyright notices for third-party dependencies are also included for each relevant submodule inside ```src/main/resources/licenses```, and accessible from within within QUPath distributions under *Help &rarr; License*.